Your help is needed NOW more than ever!

 About the Foundation

-The Foundation was established at the request of the membership – the idea for the Foundation came from the business planning sessions in 2007 and 2008 – members wanted a 501(c)(3) corporation that could accept tax deductible contributions and respond quickly to a national disaster in Connecticut; similar to the manner in which the REALTORS® Relief Foundation functioned after Hurricane Katrina.
+The Foundation was established at the request of the membership – the idea for the Foundation came from the business planning sessions in 2007 and 2008 – members wanted a 501(c)(3) corporation that could accept tax deductible contributions and respond quickly to a national disaster in Connecticut; similar to the manner in which the National Association of REALTORS® RRF (REALTORS® Relief Foundation) functioned after Hurricane Katrina.

 The Foundation formalizes the charitable efforts of the Association – in the past, CAR has responded generously when disaster struck (the 9/11 tragedy, Hurricanes Katrina and Rita in the gulf coast, the tornadoes in Kansas) and the Foundation is the natural progression of that tradition.

-The Foundation is not CAR – the Connecticut Association of REALTORS® Foundation, Inc. was established in February 2009 as a separate entity, independent of CAR with a separate Board of Trustees.
+The Foundation is not CTR – the Connecticut Association of REALTORS® Foundation, Inc. was established in February 2009 as a separate entity, independent of CTR with a separate Board of Trustees.

 - Click here for a copy of the CAR Foundation's IRS letter of determination.